oracle-livelabs/sprints/data-management/sprint-ogg-emp-create-oggadminuser-oemconsole/sprint-ogg-emp-create-oggadminuser-oemconsole.md

-# How do I create OGG "admin" User In OEM Console To Manage OGG Specific Targets?
+# How do I create OGG admministrator User In OEM Console To Manage OGG Specific Targets?
-Duration: 3 minutes
+Duration: 5 minutes

-## Create OGG admin User
+## Create Oracle GoldenGate Administrator User (ogg 'admin' user)

 1. Ensure that you have discovered Oracle GoldenGate targets in the Oracle GoldenGate Enterprise Manager Plug-in.